temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ```

 Look for high latencies, short timeouts, and other abnormal [Cluster metrics](/references/cluster-metrics).
-If the metrics come from a specific service (such as History Service), check that the service is connected.
+If the metrics come from a specific service (such as History Service), check the service's health and performance.

 #### Check Workflow logic